Israel warns 'Tehran will burn' as Iran fires drones and missiles in response to Israeli strikes

 Prime Minister Benjamin Netanyahu said Friday that his objective was to eliminate any Iranian threat to Israel, but he also urged Iranians to rise up against their leaders.
 Israel would welcome the government’s overthrow even if it is not actively seeking it.

-Israel’s strikes also put further talks between the United States and Iran over a nuclear accord into doubt before they were set to meet Sunday in Oman.
-Iran’s Foreign Ministry spokesman Esmail Baghaei called further nuclear talks with the United States “meaningless” after Israeli strikes on his country, state television said.
+Israel’s strikes also put further talks between the United States and Iran over a nuclear accord into doubt.
+The U.S. and Iran were scheduled to meet in Oman, on Sunday.

-However, he stopped short of saying the talks were canceled.
-The Mizan news agency, which is run by Iran’s judiciary, quoted him as saying: “It is still not clear what we decide about Sunday's talks.”
+Iran’s top diplomat said Saturday that talks with the United States were “unjustifiable” after Israeli strikes on his country, likely signaling no negotiations this weekend with Washington.
+However he stopped short of saying the talks were canceled.

+The comments by Abbas Araghchi, Iran's minister of foreign affairs, came when he spoke by phone with Kaja Kallas, the European Union’s top diplomat.

 Khamenei said in a recorded message Friday: “We will not allow them to escape safely from this great crime they committed.”